shutaocao/shutaocao.github.io/index.md

 #### About me

 I am an assistant professor in economics at [Trent University](https://www.trentu.ca/).
-I study and teach macroeconomics, with a focus on heterogeneous-agent models.
+My research concerns macroeconomics, with a focus on heterogeneous-agent models.
 I also apply structural estimation to understanding firm dynamics and productivity growth, as well as life-cycle choices.

+At Trent University, I teach courses in macroeconomics, and in quantitative methods including machine learning in economics.

 #### [Research](research.html)

-I have been fortunate to work with some fantastic economists.
+I have been fortunate to work with fantastic researchers, though some of them I do not have joint work with (yet).

 #### [Courses](teaching.html)